 How to Give Your Dog a Pill

-♦ Make a little ball of liverwurst with pill in center.
+♦ Make a little ball of liverwurst with the pill in the center.

 ♦ Put a can of dog food in the fridge to harden to a consistency you can scoop and roll into balls.
 Scoop out 4 tablespoons (or smaller depending on the size of your dog) of the food, roll into little meatballs and put the pill into one of them.
 Start by giving your dog a meatball without the pill, then quickly give him a second one without the pill.
 Make it seem like fun and praise him like crazy.
 As soon as he swallows the second give him the third one with the pill in it, then the fourth.
 You can also make “real” meatballs, just be sure your dog doesn’t have any restrictions on the ground beef.

-♦ Depending on the pill, we crush into yogurt.
+♦ Depending on the pill, crush into yogurt.

 ♦ We took a cue from our vet who administered the first pill he needed the other day.
 She buttered up the pill so it was slippery, then opened his mouth very wide and stuck it far back in his throat and closed his mouth.
 The combination of being so far back and slippery, he couldn’t do anything but swallow it.
 We have since used the technique successfully.